starivera/GalSpecFitX/README.md

 Now you can download the models by running ```git lfs pull``` in the directory containing full_suite.
 WARNING: These libraries are LARGE, so if you would like to store the libraries somewhere with more storage space feel free to move the `full_suite` folder after downloading them.

 Finally, all that needs to be done to start using the full_suite is to direct the code to the directory via the `lib_path` parameter of your configuration file (e.g. lib_path=/path/to/full_suite).
+Now, you can explore all the models by choosing parameters based on the **All Available Libraries** section directly above.